official-elinas/comfyui-image-manager/README.md

 * Original Resolution

 ## Installation
 You know the drill.
-Make a venv, activate it, and run `main.py`
+Make a venv, activate it, install requirements, and run `main.py`

 ## Extra Info
 Note: `inspect_metadata.py` is a test script to pull the JSON metadata which was required to parse everything out correctly.